Will an Indulgence Take Away My Punishment for My Sins

 But with that said, IF we sincerely would rather suffer death than sin the slightest offence against God, we shouldn’t be too fearful to approach God in any blessing or sacrament worrying about God’s grace we might reject.

 God understands and still wants us imperfect souls–who so desire to perfectly love Him–to partake in His gifts.
+His blessings are made for the conversion of such souls.
 Jesus has been suffering from the beginning of sin and will continue until the end of time for our souls.
 He happily endures any rejection of His love to help save us.
 The grace we do accept will fortify us to one day never reject a drop.

 How Few is Few?